Mitigating the effect of the population model uncertainty on the strong lensing Bayes factor using nonparametric methods: Acknowledgements

 \section{Acknowledgements}

 The authors are grateful to Walter Del Pozzo and Nicola Tamanini for the useful discussions.
 The authors are thankful to Shasvath J. Kapadia for useful comments on this manuscript.
-MT gratefully acknowledges support from the CNRS/IN2P3 Computing Center (Lyon - France) for providing computing and data-processing resources needed for this work.
-OAH acknowledges support by grants from the Research Grants Council of Hong Kong (Project No. CUHK 2130822 and 4443086), and the Direct Grant for Research from the Research Committee of The Chinese University of Hong Kong.
+M.T. gratefully acknowledges support from the CNRS/IN2P3 Computing Center (Lyon - France) for providing computing and data-processing resources needed for this work.
+O.A.H. acknowledges support by grants from the Research Grants Council of Hong Kong (Project No. CUHK 2130822 and 4443086), and the Direct Grant for Research from the Research Committee of The Chinese University of Hong Kong.